puskarpeter/frinxio.github.io/frinx-uniconfig/getting-started.md

 ## OpenAPI

-UniConfig distributions contain .yaml file that generates list of all usable RPCs and their examples. and can be easily viewed either locally.
+UniConfig distributions contain '.yaml' file that generates list of all usable RPCs and their examples.
 You can view it locally or on our hosted version that always shows latest OpenAPI version.

-**File can be found at:**
+**File can be found here:**

 ```
 /uniconfig-x.x.x.frinx/openapi